About

 • Heartworm Treatments

 Heartworm disease requires a more intensive treatment plan.
-The procedure starts with doxycycline to target bacteria that support the heartworm, followed by melarsomine injections to kill adult heartworms.
+The procedure starts with medication to target bacteria that support the heartworm, followed by injections to kill adult heartworms.
 Activity restriction is essential during treatment, as dying heartworms can cause blockages in the heart and lungs.

 • Antiprotozoal Medications

-In cases of protozoal infections like Giardia or coccidia, certain medications such as metronidazole or fenbendazole will be given to your dogs for treatment.
+In cases of protozoal infections like Giardia or coccidia, certain medications will be given to your dogs for treatment.
 These will usually continue for several weeks until we are sure that your dog’s body is free of the parasites.

 Medications for External Parasites